 What can/can't I bring to the event?

 Absolutely no weapons, coolers, alcohol or illegal substances are allowed within the festival grounds.
 The no weapons policy extends to guests with a CPL license.
 All backpacks, purses and bags will be searched by festival security at admission gates.
 No pets of any kind are allowed inside the festival grounds, with the exception of service animals as permitted by law.

 What is your refund policy?

 All sales are final.
-Daily admission tickets and souvenir passports are not refundable.
+Daily admission tickets, souvenir passports, and sail-away tickets are not refundable.

 Where can I contact the organizer with any questions?

 For information about Tall Ship Celebration, contact us at (989) 895-5193 or firstname.lastname@example.org.